9th Circuit Overturns $8M BNSF Libby Asbestos Verdict

-BNSF Railway is asking the 9th US Circuit Court of Appeals to overturn an $8 million jury verdict tied to asbestos contamination at its rail yard in Libby, Montana, a town where an estimated 694 people have died from asbestos-related diseases.
+The 9th US Circuit Court of Appeals on February 24, 2026 reversed an $8 million jury verdict against BNSF Railway tied to asbestos contamination at its rail yard in Libby, Montana, a town where hundreds of residents have died from asbestos-related diseases.

-The April 2024 verdict awarded $4 million each to the estates of Joyce Walder and Thomas Wells, two people who developed mesothelioma after exposure to asbestos-contaminated vermiculite that passed through the BNSF rail yard.
-The appeal, heard in Portland, Oregon, in October 2025, centers on whether federal law shields the railroad from liability for contamination that occurred during its operations.
+The April 2024 verdict had awarded $4 million each to the estates of Joyce Walder and Thomas Wells.
+Both developed mesothelioma after exposure to asbestos-contaminated vermiculite that passed through the BNSF rail yard.

-More than 200 pending cases against BNSF in Montana courts hinge on the outcome.
+The ruling threatens more than 200 pending cases against BNSF in Montana courts.
+Plaintiffs’ counsel indicated the estates were evaluating further appeal.

 The Libby Disaster